 Printing and Submission of Your Thesis

 Theses are due prior to the final examination period in the student's last semester (except when the student may be required to comply with departmental regulations for earlier filing).
-Be sure to include your abstract form and when filing your digital copy, the non-exclusive distribution form.
 Changes and/or exceptions in requirements or deadlines must be approved by the Board of Review.